Last Updated on 30/04/2025

-We are bombarded every day with tremendous amounts of information, both online and offline.
-People can create more stuff than they can physically consume thanks to new technology and fast internet connections.
+We are bombarded daily with tremendous amounts of online and offline information.
+Thanks to new technology and fast internet connections, people can create more stuff than they can physically consume.

-When dealing with a large number of websites and apps, consumers do not read everything word for word; instead, they scan the page to determine why and how it is relevant to them.
+When dealing with many websites and apps, consumers do not read everything word for word; instead, they scan the page to determine why and how it is relevant.

-Scannability is now regarded as an important aspect of website usability, resulting from its impact on users’ experience.
+Scannability is now regarded as an important aspect of website usability due to its impact on users’ experience.

 This article examines the topic and offers advice on how to make digital products scannable.